st3v3nhunt/people-lister/README.md

 [OpenAPI 3.0 Specification](https://swagger.io/docs/specification/about/).
 The file is available within the repo - [swagger.yml](swagger.yml).

-To view the file in an online editor, click this [link](https://editor.swagger.io?url=https://raw.githubusercontent.com/st3v3nhunt/people-lister/master/swagger.yml).
+To view the file in an online editor and use the 'Try it out' features, click this [link](https://editor.swagger.io?url=https://raw.githubusercontent.com/st3v3nhunt/people-lister/master/swagger.yml).

 _Note: there is no link between the editor and the repository.
 Any changes made